-Visit the Upper Peninsula Michigan
+Your Upper Peninsula Michigan Travel Guide

 Wild, wonderful and untamed natural beauty: it’s the Upper Peninsula of Michigan.
-If you love naturally beautiful spots, you’re going to love exploring this upper Michigan area.

 Read on to discover why you need to put Michigan’s Upper Peninsula on your vacation bucket list and start planning your U.P getaway now!

-The Upper Peninsula History
+About Michigan’s Upper Peninsula

 Originally settled by native American’s, it’s hard not feel connected to nature and history when you visit the Upper Peninsula, the once the heart of the U.S. fur trade and mineral mining.